Our Members

 Email: kmlewis@velocity.net

 The Eagle Hotel was built in 1826 by Thomas King and is owned by the Fort LeBoeuf Historical Society.
 It served as a stagecoach stop on the Erie-Pittsburgh line.
 It functioned continuously as a hotel/restaurant until it was purchased in 1977 by the Society.
 It has been restored and listed on the National Register.
 The first floor functions as a restaurant; the upstairs contains two museum rooms that are open during restaurant hours.
-The Society also administers the Judson House (pictured).
+The Society also owns the Judson House (pictured).
 This Greek Revival house was built in 1820 by Amos Judson who owned the Eagle Hotel from 1842 to 1853.
 It functions as a house museum displaying furniture and paintings from the 1850s and also contains archival and genealogical material of the Waterford Area.
-The building is owned by the PHMC.
+Other properties within the Society’s campus include the Fort LeBoeuf Museum, which interprets the history of the French & Indian War as it relates to Western PA, and Washington Park, which is home a statue of young George Washington.

 School Groups and ToursAccepts Research RequestsLibrary and ArchivesFacebook